MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-setup.md

 You can **optionally** configure your organization's custom domain in Intune, such as `contoso.com`.
 If you don't add your domain account, then for example, `contoso.onmicrosoft.com` may be used.

 - Set DNS registration to connect your company's domain name with Intune.
-By connecting your company's domain name with Intune, users experience a familiar domain when connecting to Intune and using resources.
+When you connect your company's domain name with Intune, users experience a familiar domain when connecting to Intune and using resources.

 - If you're simply evaluating Intune using the free trial, you can skip this step.